Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-The National Interest Waiver is a great way for entrepreneurs, doctors, engineers, and even accountants to bypass obstacles along the path to a green card.
+The National Interest Waiver is an excellent way for entrepreneurs, doctors, engineers, and even accountants to bypass obstacles to a green card.
 However, many people want to know if changing jobs after National Interest Waiver approval will affect their green card status in the U.S. If that’s you, keep reading to find out more.

-If you are in the process of obtaining an NIW for your EB-2 green card, then changing your job may require that you file a new I-140 as well as a new application for your NIW.
-However, if you are changing jobs after National Interest Waiver approval, then you may encounter difficulties with proving that your new occupation is in the national interest.
+If you are obtaining an NIW for your EB-2 green card, then changing your job may require you to file a new I-140 and a new application for your NIW.
+However, if you change jobs after National Interest Waiver approval, you may encounter difficulties proving that your new occupation is in the national interest.

-On the whole, most people who change jobs after National Interest Waiver approval do not encounter difficulties provided that they stay within their field.
-As long as your new job is identical or very similar to the job that you used for your NIW, you should be able to transfer with the help of an immigration attorney.
+Most people who change jobs after National Interest Waiver approval do not encounter difficulties if they stay within their field.
+As long as your new job is identical or very similar to the job you used for your NIW, you should be able to transfer with the help of an immigration attorney.

 However, that does not mean the new job must be in either of those career paths.
-You can switch to any career of your choice as long as you can provide convincing evidence to prove that what you are doing is benefiting the U.S. economy or general well-being.
+You can switch to any career you choose if you provide convincing evidence to prove that what you are doing benefits the U.S. economy or general well-being.

 Here is an example.